 - The sound-track of Compánach is now released as a 2-CD album with 8 songs (ballads, sean-nós & song in Irish) and 22 tracks of music

-- In December, 2021, arising from the Covid-era ceasing of live performance opportunities, this concert performance was extended and made available in digital format for viewing as Turas - Virtual Ireland in Music, an on-line video (Vimeo) and as a DVD, each designed for viewing by private, organisation and community recreation and culture initiatives.
-The DVD is also available for purchase online, and from Custy's Music, Ennis.
+- In December, 2021, arising from the Covid-era ceasing of live performance opportunities, this concert performance was extended and made available in digital format for viewing as Turas - Virtual Ireland in Music, an on-line video (Vimeo) and as a DVD, each designed for viewing by private, organisation and community recreation and culture initiatives. (available for purchase online)

 - Song in Irish and English